-In order to provide evidence of how you meet the requirements of the programme and role make sure you are clear about what they are.
-You should therefore ensure that you are familiar with the aims of the programme, role (outlined in the Direct Entry Programme overview section and on the Lead Beyond Website), and the CVF.
+In order to provide evidence of how you meet the requirements of the programme and role, make sure you are clear about what they are.
+You should therefore ensure that you are familiar with the aims of the programme, the role (outlined in the Direct Entry programme overview section and on the Lead Beyond website), and the CVF.

-For the Direct Entry Programme we are looking for evidence of the leadership experience, skills and qualities you already have to enable you to be successful on the programme.
-It is important therefore that you think carefully about your answers and apply them to the right level for the role.
+For the Direct Entry programme, we are looking for evidence of the leadership experience, skills and qualities you already have to enable you to be successful on the programme.
+It is important, therefore, that you think carefully about your answers and apply them to the right level for the role.

-Inspector Superintendent Role Inspectors are middle managers on the front line of crime initiatives.
-It is an operational role.
-Inspectors are often in charge of a duty shift consisting of constables and sergeants, supervising both ranks, attending management and coordination meetings and making sure that decisions taken are implemented practically Superintendents are senior managers responsible for setting strategy, standards and day-to-day operational policy across a single department or a range of policing responsibilities Responsibilities Controlling, planning, organising and authorising the work of police officers and civilian staff, allocating work and monitoring performance.
-Providing leadership and managing teams.
-Taking responsibility for managing major incidents.
+Inspector Role Inspectors are managers, leading on the front line.
+They are decision-makers at the scenes of major and critical incidents and crime initiatives.
+It is an operational role with a strategic outlook.
+Inspectors are often in charge of a duty shift consisting of constables, sergeants and police staff; supervising, assessing dynamic risk, attending management and coordination meetings and making sure that decisions taken are implemented practically.
+Responsibilities Controlling, planning, organising and authorising the work of police officers and civilian staff, assessing risk, making dynamic decisions, allocating work and monitoring performance.
+Providing strong frontline leadership.
+Taking responsibility for managing major and critical incidents.
 Reviewing systems, procedures and practices, in order to introduce improvements.
-Making best use of resources Putting the force's strategic business plan into action.
-Determining the concerns and priorities of communities in relation to safety, social inclusion and preventing and reducing crime and antisocial behaviour.
-Setting, monitoring and reviewing strategies.
-Managing financial challenges.
-Improving organisational performance.
+Making best use of resources.
+Working in partnership.
+Skills and experience required Personal integrity and commitment to public transparency.
+Flexible leadership skills.
+Resilience and positivity.
+Internal business and financial skills.